The Background Story....

 During 2000, we explored the Windward and Leeward Island chains before heading north, eventually making landfall in the USA in New York from Bermuda, continuing on to Baddeck, on Cape Breton Island (Nova Scotia) before heading south for the winter.
 2001 saw us heading down the ICW to Miami and on to Grenada via the Bahamas, Cuba, Haiti, the Dominican Republic, Puerto Rico & the Virgin Islands.
-In September, George was diagnosed with cancer - it was not until May 2002 that he got back on board and we headed for Tobago & Trinidad, finally setting sail for Venezuela in late Aug, enjoying the uncrowded island anchorages and spending time in Puerto La Cruz & Merida.
+In September, George was diagnosed with cancer - it was not until May 2002 that he got back on board in Prickly Bay, Grenada, and we headed for Tobago & Trinidad, finally setting sail for Venezuela in late August, enjoying the uncrowded island anchorages and spending time in Puerto La Cruz & Merida.
 By late December, we had reached Bonaire, via the beautiful Los Roques and Las Aves.
 We had hoped to return in the New Year but that was not to be - George's body gave up the fight in March 2003.

-On Alone 2003-2006
+On Alone: 2003-2006

 2003 - 2004

 By early February 2004, I was ready to leave Bonaire - with or without crew!
 As I sailed over to Curacao, I heard via the VHF that a reliable young Dutchman was ready to join me - Daan, who was a good sailor, joined Nereida and stayed until we reached Colon (where I was fortunate to be able to line-handle a boat through the Panama Canal).
 Having Daan on board enabled me to get back into sailing mode and improve my rusty skills a little.
 From Colon, I was by myself - for several extended passages - and several major learning curves!
-But Nereida stood up pluckily to all my mis-management and I gradually gained in confidence as we headed up towards Providencia, the Honduras Bay Islands, Rio Dulce, Belize, the Yucatan, past Cuba and in to Key West... what a happy landfall!
+But Nereida stood up pluckily to all my mis-management and I gradually gained in confidence as we headed up towards Providencia, the Honduras Bay Islands, Rio Dulce, Belize, the Yucatan, past Cuba and in to anchor off Key West, U.S.A.... what a happy landfall!